3-month program free to Stetson students

 Attendance

-Certificate Track Requirements
+Certificate + ELR Track Requirements

 The Professionalism Certificate program is free to Stetson students.
 Participation requirements include attendance and participation in: